oorkan/oorkan.dev/content/blog/linux/making screenshots in Linux using terminal - part 1.md

 ![xwd screenshot illustration](https://res.cloudinary.com/oorkan/image/upload/v1600306477/blog/img/topics/linux/xwd_screenshot_illustration-480x_z4cnwo.png)

-To avoid this, we can use the `sleep` command and have a delay before taking the screenshot to successfully minimize, close, or bring backward all other windows we don't want to capture.
+To avoid this, we can use the `sleep` command and have a delay before taking a screenshot to successfully minimize, close, or bring backward all other windows we don't want to capture.

 ```bash